Love Hurts

 "Love Hurts" is a song written and composed by the American songwriter Boudleaux Bryant.
-First recorded by The Everly Brothers in July 1960, the song is most well known in two hit versions by UK artists: by Scottish hard rock band Nazareth in 1974 and by English singer-songwriter Jim Capaldi in 1975.
+First recorded by The Everly Brothers in July 1960, the song is most well known in two hit versions by UK artists: by the Scottish hard rock band Nazareth for their 1975 LP Hair of the Dog and by the English singer-songwriter Jim Capaldi in 1975.

 Original version by the Everly Brothers

 The song was introduced in October 1960 as an album track on A Date with the Everly Brothers but was never released as a single (A-side or B-side) by the Everlys.
-Due to a falling out with their manager and publisher Wesley Rose, they were prevented from issuing it as a single, though it had been meant for them.
+A falling out with their manager and publisher, Wesley Rose, prevented them from issuing it as a single, though it had been meant for them.
 It was after the quarrel was settled in 1964 that they rerecorded it for the 1965 album Rock 'n' Soul.

 Roy Orbison version

 Roy Orbison covered "Love Hurts" in 1961 and issued it as the B-side to "Running Scared."
 While "Running Scared" was an international hit, the B-side only picked up significant airplay in Australia.
 Consequently, chart figures for Australia show "Running Scared"/"Love Hurts" as a double A-Side, both sides peaking at No. 5.
 This makes Orbison's recording of "Love Hurts" the first version to be a hit.